 We wouldn't be where we are without our awesome team!

-Our advisory board is responsible for planning and facilitating events and all the legal mumbo-jumbo that allows CFC to flourish.
+Our Advisory Council is responsible for planning and facilitating events that allows CFC to flourish.

 Juli Emmons — Founder/President

 firstname.lastname@example.org | Juli Emmons is a film actor, director, casting director, and mother of three.
 But, mostly she’s a pioneer.
 Juli is pioneering film advocacy and creation in Charlotte, and she provides a place for filmmakers in the Carolinas to network, learn, grow, and create.
 She created the first film community of its kind in the Carolinas, the Carolina Film Community.

 A lifelong lover of film, and dramatic arts, Juli got her start in the industry acting in stage plays and progressing into film acting.
 Over the years, she worked on several aspects of filmmaking and now works primarily in extras casting with more than 30 projects on her resume, including Tammy, The Longest Ride, SpongeBob SquarePants 2, You Are Here, and The Taking of Deborah Logan (for which the CFC hosted a Premiere and Red Carpet event).
 She has worn writer and producer hats for the last two years producing award-winning short films.
 She is a recipient of the 2016 50 Most Influential Women in Charlotte Award and was also voted Sexiest Local Woman of 2016 by Elevate Magazine in Charlotte.